NeetikaKapoor/Assignment_CleaningData/README.md

 # Assignment_CleaningData

-Peer-graded Assignment: Getting and Cleaning Data Course Project
+run_analysis.R - contains the code for the assignment tidyset.txt - contains the output of summarized data set with write.table() command

-a.
 Start by reading text files in the folder into respective variables.
 The following variables are created: features activities